NewyGuy/ChargeHQ/README.md

-Bash script to take solar data from local Enphase Envoy and push it to the ChargeHQ API.
+Bash script to take solar & consumption data locally from Enphase Envoy and push it to the Charge HQ API.
 Allows charging EV with excess solar.

+Further information on Push API obtainable from Charge HQ https://chargehq.net/kb/push-api

-Works with version 5 Envoy firmware.
+Known working with version 5 Envoy firmware.
-Version 7 will break the http auth and require further work.

 Uses the Envoy production.json data.

 Modify the following values in the script:

-chargeHQ_URL = `'https://<ChargeHQ API URL as provided by Jay>'`
 local_envoy_ip = Leave as `'envoy'` or change to your Envoy IP address
-siteId = `'<your siteId as provided by ChargeHQ>'`
+apiKey = `'<your apiKey>'` (obtainable from https://app.chargehq.net/config/energy-monitor) interval = `60` (Do not set less than 30s as per Charge HQ instructions)

-The script runs in an infinite loop updating data every 30 seconds.
-Time interval set by the sleep command.
+The script runs in an infinite loop.
+Remove while/sleep/wait/done commands if you prefer to use crontab.

 Negative net_import = exporting

-Full API not documented as not publicly available.

 Requirements: jq & bc